top of page

 • 5 min read

-A big part of my philosophy is personal leadership — and that begins with how we lead ourselves.
-Because true leadership starts within: in how we care for our body, how we manage our energy, and how we honour the connection between our body, mind, and spirit.
+A big part of my philosophy is personal leadership — and that begins with how you lead yourself.
+True leadership starts within: in how you care for your body, manage your energy, and honour the connection between your body, mind, and spirit.

 EMBODY was born from this belief — that movement and nourishment aren’t just physical acts; they’re acts of self-leadership.
-They’re how we show up for ourselves first, so we can show up fully in every other part of life.
+They’re how you show up for yourself first, so you can fully engage in every other part of life.

 But leading yourself well doesn’t look the same at every age or stage.

 As women, our bodies evolve — and so must our approach to strength, rest, and recovery.
-What served us in our 20s or 30s may no longer align in our 40s and beyond.
+What served you in your 20s or 30s may no longer align in your 40s and beyond.

 Perimenopause marks a significant phase in a woman’s life, often accompanied by changes in energy, hormones, and physical strength.
 Navigating this transition can feel overwhelming, but with the right approach to strength and nutrition, you can support your body and maintain vitality.
 This guide offers practical advice to help you embrace perimenopause with confidence, focusing on how to fuel your body and build strength effectively.